ObjectivePixel/objectivepixel.github.io/_posts/2025-07-28-using-paperkit-papermarkerview-in-swiftui.md

 ![Prototype](/assets/img/paperkit/screenshot_iPhone.PNG){: width="250" }

+One point to note about PaperKit: although it supports many of the canvas capabilities of Freeform, it isn't exhaustive; for example, it doesn't support the concept of adding connections between objects.
+The other big limitation is there is no network syncing support.
+This isn't surprising and I'm guessing it would be possible to build this using the delegate callbacks combined with a good peer-to-peer networking library.

 ## Architecture Overview

 The integration between SwiftUI and PaperKit requires several layers to bridge the two frameworks effectively.
 Here's how the various components relate to each other: